isaacSoto10/MemoryGAme/README.md

 # MemoryGAme
 MemoryGameProyect
-this is a memoryGame Proyect
+this is a memoryGame Proyect by Isaac Soto